lippertmarkus/lippertmarkus.github.io/_posts/2020-09-01-k8s-windows-rancher.md

 [Rancher](https://rancher.com/) helps with provisioning, managing and monitoring multiple Kubernetes clusters as well as deploying workloads onto them.
 It also provides security and user management.

 [Terraform](https://www.terraform.io/) allows you to define infrastructure as code to fully automate the management of infrastructure with different cloud providers as well as services.
 Terraform has a [registry](https://registry.terraform.io/) with dozens of official and community providers and modules to simplify the interaction with the cloud provider and service APIs.
-I used Terraform to automatically set up the infrastructure either on [Azure](https://azure.microsoft.com/en-us/) locally via Vagrant.
+I used Terraform to automatically set up the infrastructure either on [Azure](https://azure.microsoft.com/en-us/) or locally via Vagrant.
 [Vagrant](https://www.vagrantup.com/) automates the creation and provisioning of local VMs with different hypervisors like Hyper-V, Virtualbox and others.
 Vagrant provides a [registry for Boxes](https://app.vagrantup.com/boxes/search) which are basically VM images.

 ### Architecture